janchrizz/ApiTestChallenge/README.md

 2. Clone this repository using `git clone https://github.com/janchrizz/ApiTestChallenge`

 # How to Configure
-For this purpose, the only configuration needed to be set up is the config.ini file
+For this purpose, the only configuration needed to be set up is the config.ini file.
+First, you need the project id and the project api key of your associated project from the UP42 console developer section.
 1. Open config.ini with any editor
 2. Edit project_id value to your project's id
 3. Edit project_api_key value to your project's api key value
-4. Note: project id and api key correspond to the ids found on the Developer section of UP42 project
+Note: When filling the values, no quotes are needed, for example `project_id = abcd123-efg45`

 # Preconditions
 * Python 3 should be installed on the device